 - USDA Zones: Perennial in zones 10-11; annual elsewhere

 - Soil Type: Fertile, well-draining soil with a pH between 6.0 and 6.8

-- When it's in Trouble: Fruit may not set if planted before the cold days are over or if heat during the summer is excessive
+- Signs of a Problem: Fruit may not set if planted before the cold days are over or if heat during the summer is excessive

-- When it's Thriving: Lush, shiny, green leaves and well-developed, vibrantly colored fruit
+- Signs of a Healthy Plant: Lush, shiny, green leaves and well-developed, vibrantly colored fruit